x-Dk7/P4-DikDiks/README.md

 • I go more into detail for what I did this week in this Document: https://docs.google.com/document/d/1CMmhqbJqNRZFi44bpBjf__0rhUmJ9d3dYmPQZl3Js3g/edit?usp=sharing

 •For the future I plan on working with Jason on developing databases for our minigame that Dk made using the information given by Ms. Trish with what she presented to us earlier this week.
+The college board ideas that I covered had to do with the Internet and going to the web for actual online use.

-Monday, Febuary 1st (Week 8)- Completing Tickets and Easter Egg Week
+**Monday, Febuary 1st (Week 8)- Completing Tickets and Easter Egg Week**

    Scrum Team Ticket Easter Egg:
 https://drive.google.com/drive/u/1/folders/1k_rSL0ymYuVuYsz_izkWtemtc8uZFqee